turingschool/front-end-curriculum/lessons/sass-deep-dive.md

 Sass makes you structure important front end choices in a functional way.
 Being able to quickly find, read and change your Sass is a very important skill on the job.
 If you can do this, you can get quick feedback from designers and move on the next feature.
 Otherwise, prepare for long days of wiping tears streaking down your face as you refresh the page for the 87th time and your navbar still doesn't have the correct box shadow.

 In addition to saving your sanity, Sass is now making complex visual components possible.
-Leave the Javascript for state/actions and keep the cool looks and feels in Sass.
+Leave the JavaScript for state/actions and keep the cool looks and feels in Sass.
 With control directives, not only are these visuals possible, but they also reinforce fundamental coding principles.
 I understand for and while loops better because of Sass.

 Let's look at the possibilities...